Why teens are not getting quality sleep and how parents can help

 Teens love their screens, but it’s so important for them to turn them off an hour or so before bedtime.
 Not only does it generate excitement from staying up late and interacting with friends on social media, but electronic screens also emit a “blue light” glow that stimulates their brains and suppresses the production of melatonin preventing teens from feeling sleepy.

 Plan ahead on any homework that needs to be done on a screen and get it done earlier in the evening so that they can be screen-free before bed.
 Remove any phones, tablets, TVs or computers from their bedroom.
-It’s a good idea to have a charging station for their multiple devices like the Eco Bamboo Multi-Device Charging Station Dock and Organizer in the kitchen or another room in the house so they are not tempted.
+It’s a good idea to have a charging station for their multiple devices like the Eco Bamboo Multi-Device Charging Station Dock and Organizer (available on amazon) in the kitchen or another room in the house so they are not tempted.

 5. EXERCISE FOR BETTER SLEEP